Robert Dekeyser

 Robert Dekeyser (born 7 October 1964) is a Belgian-German entrepreneur and former footballer who played as a goalkeeper.
-He is the founder of DEDON, a Germany-based manufacturer of outdoor furniture with distribution in more than 80 countries.
+He is the founder of DEDON, a German manufacturer of outdoor furniture with distribution in more than 80 countries.
 An outdoor enthusiast, Dekeyser is also the founder of DEDON ISLAND, a luxury resort in the Philippines.

 Early life

 Dekeyser was born in Leuven, Belgium, the eldest son of entrepreneurs who divorced when he was young.
 Raised in Belgium, Austria and Germany, he recalls his childhood as "chaotic", leaving him with a deep-seated longing for harmony.
 A self-described rebel and school truant, he turned to football as a source of discipline and self-esteem.
-At 14, he won a talent contest, earning himself a place at the New York soccer camp of his idol, the Brazilian striker Pelé, whom he credits with encouraging him to "follow your dreams".
+At 14, he won a talent contest, earning himself a place at the New York football camp of his idol, the Brazilian striker Pelé, whom he credits with encouraging him to "follow your dreams".
 At the age of 15, having attended nine different schools, Dekeyser stood up in English class and announced that he was dropping out to become a professional footballer.